josedelrey/seg2gis/README.md

 ### 2. Train the selected model

-Generate the run configurations from the experiment manifest, without starting training, then train the selected run:
+Generate the experiment configurations with `--dry_run`, then train the selected model:

 ```powershell
 python scripts/run_experiments.py `